FMMT666/ncEFI/README.md

  - wxPython
  - PyOpenGL
  - PyOpenGL_accelerate

+Installing wxPython will install Numpy and Pillow if not already present.
+The PyOpenGL installation does not have any additional dependencies.

 The main app 'ncEFI' does not need any additional libraries, it even comes with its own vector math lib (yes, another big lol, I know :)